Progressive realization of the human rights to water and sanitation

 November 2019: online bilateral consultation

-The Special Rapporteur and his team are organizing online bilateral consultations via Skype on 1 November, 8 November and 15 November 2019.
+The Special Rapporteur and his team organized online bilateral consultations via Skype on 1 November, 8 November and 15 November 2019.

 Sign-up for the online bilateral consultation is now available.

-In line with previous practice, the Special Rapporteur is seeking input from States and non-State actors by distributing a questionnaire.
+In line with previous practice, the Special Rapporteur sought input from States and non-State actors by distributing a questionnaire.